I am a Zivver admin

 As described above, sensitive information is often not unambiguously defined.
 For example, the presence of a few words is not enough to determine whether information is sensitive or not.
 Smarter methods are necessary to distinguish between, for example:

 Smart Classification provides a version for each relevant business rule that, in addition to detecting specific terms, also uses machine learning (artificial intelligence).
-This is to determine whether the context is sensitive.
+This is used to determine whether the context is sensitive.
 Then, you get results that are three to four times more precise than a purely lexical approach.

 You can recognize these rules by the fact that the name contains ‘sensitive’.
-For example Secure messaging for sensitive “medical” content.
+For example, Secure messaging for sensitive “medical” content.

 Integration with your existing classification systems